elijahnyp/kbin-alternate-docker/README.md

 ## Quickstart
 * git clone https://codeberg.org/Kbin/kbin-core.git
-* remove the following
+* remove the following (`rm -R docker*` is sufficient)
   * Dockerfile
   * docker directory
   * all docker-compose files
 * copy/move new docker directory, Dockerfile, and docker-compose.yml file in place of files you just removed
-* create .env file
+* create .env file (.env.example is sufficient to get it running but NOT for production)
 * `docker compose up --build` to run in the foregroud, run `docker compose up -d --build` to run in backgound
-  * if you didn't make any changes to theme, .env, etc. you don't need the `--build`
+  * if you didn't make any changes to theme, .env, etc. you don't need the `--build` after the initial startup

 ## Major Modifications to stock kbin
-* simplified docker file that only leverages 2 images
+* simplified docker file that only leverages 2 custom images
   * custom caddy image can likely be eliminated in the future
   * images can be built and committed to a repo, with appropriate modifications to docker-compose.yml
 * changed from 'unix socket' to 'tcp' for FastCGI to support instances on different nodes
 * reworked all logging to log to stdout in all containers
+* media storage in minio - eliminating any shared volumes between containers
 * reworked docker-compose.yml accordingly

 ## Implementation